ColynOrg/discord-scanner-bot/README.md

 # Discord Scanner Bot

-A Discord bot that can scan URLs and files for potential threats using VirusTotal API.
+A Discord bot that can scan URLs for potential threats using VirusTotal API.

 ## Features

 - `/scan url` - Scan a URL for potential threats using VirusTotal
-- `/scan file` - Scan a file for malware using VirusTotal

 ## Setup